Tahoe Cedars Water System Reconstruction Project

 Project benefits include the delivery of secure and reliable drinking water and improved fire protection within the water system service area.

 In portions of the Tahoe Cedars water service area, the existing water mains are located in backyard alignments outside of the public right of ways (‘back of lots’).
 System reconstruction will include abandoning these water mains and installing new water mains in the street.
-Where this occurs, a property’s water service connection location will be relocated from the back to the front of the property at the street.
-This will require that a new private water service lateral be constructed to connect the structure to the water system.
+Where this occurs, a property’s private water service connection will need to be relocated from the back to the front of the property at the street.

 Stay up to date on the Service Lateral Relocation FAQs: